scastarnado/ClickityClackityCloom/README.md

 [Absurd Autoclicker]

-Welcome to the ClickityClackityCloom repository! 🤪
+Welcome to the ClickityClackityCloom repository!

 ## Overview

 The ClickityClackityCloom is an autoclicker like no other (joking).
 It's designed for those who want to inject some absurdity into their mundane tasks (it's just an autoclicker, do not expect a nasa rocket here).

 Little alert: You may see a popup saying that this is a sus software.
-This is because i do not know how to fix it and the program is not from an official publusher or something like this.
+This is because i do not know how to fix it and the program is not from an official publisher or something like this.
 Do not worry at all my fellas.
 Just open it.
 I do not even have any servers to send data, and I do not know how to do that lmao!!

 ## Features